kdeng-ken/kdeng-ken.github.io/_pages/about.md

 Welcome to my website.
 I am a PhD/DPhil candidate in Finance at the Saïd Business School, University of Oxford.

-I am on the finance job market during the 2025-26 academic year.
+I will be on the 2025/26 job market.

 Research interests
 ------